-Metropolis and Club Soda: These two popular music venues set almost next door to each other in the Quartier des Spectacles, near the corner of St-Laurent and Ste-Catherine, regularly sell out concerts by the hottest acts in pop, rock, metal and hip hop, yet they’ll also open their doors to local acts of all stripes, especially during the Montréal International Jazz Festival and winter all-nighter Nuit Blanche.
+MTELUS and Club Soda: These two big music venues set almost next door to each other in the Quartier des spectacles, near the corner of Saint-Laurent Boulevard and Sainte-Catherine Street, regularly sell out concerts by the hottest acts in pop, rock, metal and hip hop, yet they’ll also open their doors to local acts of all stripes, especially during the Festival International de Jazz de Montréal and winter all-nighter Nuit blanche à Montréal.

-House of Jazz, Upstairs Jazz Bar & Grill and Le Balcon : These downtown jazz, blues and soul institutions host live music almost every night and serve up a mean meal too.
-Chandeliers, a softly lit lamp on every table and photos of jazz legends on the walls give House of Jazz a ‘20s Parisian atmosphere, while Upstairs recalls once-smokey dark basement clubs where the greats play – depending on the night and the show, both venues can range from casual to glam.
-In a historic location, decked out in red curtains and with a menu inspired by Mediterranean, Spanish and Portuguese cuisine, cabaret music hall Le Balcon adds steamy flamenco and hot classic rock nights to its Thursday to Saturday show calendar.
+House of Jazz, Upstairs Jazz Bar & Grill and Balcon Cabaret Music-Hall: These downtown jazz, blues and soul institutions host live music almost every night and serve up a mean meal too.
+Chandeliers, a softly lit lamp on every table and photos of jazz legends on the walls give House of Jazz a ‘20s Parisian atmosphere, while Upstairs recalls once-smoky dark basement clubs where the greats play – depending on the night and the show, both venues can range from casual to glam.
+In a historic location, decked out in red curtains and with a menu inspired by Mediterranean, Spanish and Portuguese cuisine, cabaret music-hall Balcon adds steamy flamenco and hot classic rock nights to its Thursday to Saturday show calendar.

-La Sala Rossa, Casa del Popolo and La Vitrola: Started by Montréal musicians in the 1990s, the now famous Casa del Popolo grew to include La Sala Rossa across the street and most recently La Vitrola – together, this trio is responsible for showcasing internationally touring bands as well as local artists before and after they get big.
+La Sala Rossa, Casa del Popolo and La Vitrola: Started by Montréal musicians in the 1990s, the now infamous Casa del Popolo grew to include La Sala Rossa across the street and most recently La Vitrola – together, this trio is responsible for showcasing internationally touring bands as well as local artists before and after they get big.
 It also doesn’t hurt that Casa serves great vegetarian bar grub and Sala boasts an affordable Spanish tapas restaurant downstairs.

-Bar Le Ritz P.D.B. : If you’re looking for known entities in heavy psych-rock, alt-folk-country innovation or dark-wave electro – and a few sounds in between and outsider – this is your place.
-Located in the Mile Ex neighbourhood, this recently renovated venue (once known as Il Motore) is both a local watering hole – try the microbrews and cocktail specials – and a great show space, also hosting weekly dance parties, karaoke nights and film screenings.
+Ritz P.D.B. and l'Escogriffe Bar Spectacle: If you’re looking for known entities in heavy psych-rock, alt-folk-country innovation or dark-wave electro – and a few sounds in between and outside – these are your places.
+Located in the Mile-Ex neighbourhood and the Plateau respectively, these renovated venues are both local watering holes – try the microbrews and cocktail specials – and great show spaces, also hosting dance parties, karaoke nights and film screenings.